Review: The Daughters of Mars, by Thomas Keneally

 Naomi’s character puzzled me, sometimes.
 She seems downright cold, for no apparent reason I can figure from her upbringing.
 Is this a simplistic authorial device with which she can keep the world (read: men) at a distance?
 If so, a woman of her intelligence and aplomb could have achieved the same result with subtle sexual diplomacy.
 To me, that would have made her more complete and believable, refining what’s already a compelling book.

-If you’ve never read a novel about the First World War–or even if you have–The Daughters of Mars is superb, faithful to the events and passions of the time, a human, moving story.
-I recommend it.
+If you’ve never read a novel about the First World War–or even if you have–The Daughters of Mars is faithful to the events and passions of the time, a human, moving story.
+For that, I recommend it.